ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

-The client SHOULD limit the validity of the discovered information (e.g. by limiting the SVCB response TTL) to no more than 5 minutes, and MUST stop using any Encrypted Resolver that is no longer designated. {{Optimizations}}
+The client SHOULD limit the validity of the discovered information (e.g. by limiting the SVCB response TTL) to no more than 5 minutes, and MUST stop using any Encrypted Resolver that is no longer designated. {{optimizations}}
 describes how to avoid periods of unencrypted resolution that could result from this.

 Opportunistic Privacy is defined for DoT in Section 4.1 of {{!RFC7858}} as a mode in which clients do not validate the name of the resolver presented in the